powsybl/powsybl-open-rao/docs/algorithms/castor/linear-problem/objective-function-types/max-min-margin-filler.md

 ## Defined constraints

-> 💡 Max Min Margin constraints are considered in the same unit as the objective function's unit in the MIP.
+> 💡 Max Min Margin constraints are considered in the [flow's unit](../../../../parameters/business-parameters.md#objective-function-parameters) in the MIP.

 ### Define the minimum margin variable